SriGoli-0123/AML_Robust_Deepfake_Detection/README.md

 This takes each original video, clips the video such that only face is visible, extracts 10 frames per that video, and saves them into a parquet file.

-Whenever the systems seems to not handle such processing, press Ctrl+C to halt, and it completes the video which was in the middle of preprocessing.
+Whenever you feel bored and want to stop the code, just press Ctrl+C to halt, and it completes the video which was in the middle of preprocessing and save it.

-The code can be resumed with the same command.
+The code can be resumed with the same command, and you can view the progress in the checkpoint json file.

 ```